Julius Evola: Early life

 Evola rebelled against his Catholic upbringing.
-He studied engineering at the Istituto Tecnico Leonardo da Vinci in Rome, but did not complete his course, later claiming this was because he did not want to be associated with "bourgeois academic recognition" and titles such as "doctor and engineer".
-In his teenage years he immersed himself in painting—which he considered one of his natural talents—and literature, including Oscar Wilde and Gabriele d'Annunzio.
-He was introduced to philosophers such as Friedrich Nietzsche and Otto Weininger.
-Other early philosophical influences included the Italian man of letters Carlo Michelstaedter and the German post-Hegelian thinker Max Stirner.
+He studied at the Istituto Tecnico Leonardo da Vinci in Rome and later pursued engineering, but did not complete a degree, subsequently saying that he wished to avoid "bourgeois academic recognition" and titles such as doctor or engineer.
+During adolescence he immersed himself in painting and literature, reading writers including Oscar Wilde and Gabriele d'Annunzio, and encountered the works of Friedrich Nietzsche, Otto Weininger, Carlo Michelstaedter and Max Stirner.
+He was also influenced by the Florentine avant-garde milieu associated with Giovanni Papini and the journals Leonardo and Lacerba, which introduced him to contemporary European philosophy, literature and experimental art.